 FCS_SSHC_EXT.1.3 The TSF shall ensure that, as described in RFC 4253, packets greater than [assignment: number of bytes] bytes in an SSH transport connection are dropped.

-RFC 4253 provides for the acceptance of “large packets” with the caveat that the packets should be of “reasonable length” or dropped.
-The assignment should be filled in by the ST author with the maximum packet size accepted, thus defining “reasonable length” for the TOE.
+RFC 4253 provides for the acceptance of ‘large packets’ with the caveat that the packets should be of ‘reasonable length’ or dropped.
+The assignment should be filled in by the ST author with the maximum packet size accepted, thus defining ‘reasonable length’ for the TOE.

 FCS_SSHC_EXT.1.4 The TSF shall ensure that the SSH transport implementation uses the following encryption algorithms and rejects all other encryption algorithms: [selection: aes128-cbc, aes256-cbc, aes128-ctr, aes256-ctr, AEAD_AES_128_GCM, AEAD_AES_256_GCM, aes128-gcm@openssh.com, aes256-gcm@openssh.com].